fabric8io/kubernetes-client/doc/MIGRATION-v6.md

   String strValue = i2.getStrVal();
   ```

-## Service Catalog Changes
+## Extension Changes

-io.fabric8.servicecatalog.client.internal.XXXResource interfaces moved to io.fabric8.servicecatalog.client.dsl.XXXResource to no longer be in an internal package.
+- io.fabric8.servicecatalog.client.internal.XXXResource interfaces moved to io.fabric8.servicecatalog.client.dsl.XXXResource to no longer be in an internal package.

+- io.fabric8.volumesnapshot.client.internal.XXXResource interfaces moved to io.fabric8.volumesnapshot.client.XXXResource to no longer be in an internal package.

 ## Adapt Changes